Flat Vs Reducing Interest Rate: Which is Better?

 What is a Flat Interest Rate?

 A flat interest rate is the rate of interest that remains unchanged through the tenure of the loan.
-It is calculated for the total loan amount at the start of the loan tenure.
+The interest is calculated for the total loan amount at the start of the loan tenure.
 The financial institution determines the EMI amount and the schedule of repayment.

 In this type of interest rate, the liability remains fixed, helping you manage your finances better.
 However, keep in mind that the total interest liability is higher for flat rates when compared to reducing rates.